oliversbow/project-1-osb/README.md

 We have installed the following Beats on these machines:
 - FileBeat
-- Metric Beat

 These Beats allow us to collect the following information from each machine:
 - Filebeat is a log data shipper for local files.
-Installed as an agent on your servers, Filebeat monitors the log directories or specific log files, tails the files, and forwards them either to Elasticsearch or Logstash for indexing.
-An examle of such are the logs produced from the MySQL database supporting our application.
+Installed as an agent on your servers, Filebeat monitors the log directories or specific log files, tails the files, and
-- Metricbeat collects metrics and statistics on the system.
-An example of such is cpu usage, which can be used to monitor the system health.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: